-- Over-reliability on technology and lack of "human-inthe-loop" factor: There may be a tendency to defer to the technology and overlook the continued importance of human oversight and supervision. - Impact on the workforce: Al raises concerns about job loss from an employee perspective, and concerns about obtaining new competencies/upskilling the existing workforce from an employer perspective.
+- these models can produce different results with each iteration and are not subject to traditional methods of model validation (such as replication, as per above stated rationale). - Over-reliability on technology and lack of "human-inthe-loop" factor: There may be a tendency to defer to the technology and overlook the continued importance of human oversight and supervision. - Impact on the workforce: All raises concerns about job loss from an employee perspective, and concerns about obtaining new competencies/upskilling the existing workforce from an employer perspective.

-On a more philosophical note, and not specific to the financial services industry, AI raises an existential risk that artificial general intelligence (AGI) surpasses human intelligence.6
+On a more philosophical note, and not specific to the financial services industry, Al raises an existential risk - that artificial general intelligence (AGI) surpasses human intelligence.